Shnaikat/SENG969-Project-Team1/DescriptionAndSpecifications.md

 # SENG969-Project-Team1

 - **This repository contains the source code for Assignment 3 of the SENG696 course.
-It includes SQL files for setting up database tables, the necessary jar files, and an updated version of Assignment 2, which now features inter-agent messaging in XML format.** <br>
+It includes SQL files for setting up database tables, and the necessary jar files.** <br>
-- **This document offers detailed steps on how to run our code, along with the sequence for initializing the agents.
+- **This MD file offers detailed steps on how to run our code, along with the sequence for initializing the agents.
 Additionally, it provides a description and specifications of our implementation for the Multi-Agent Music Concert Recommender System (MCRS).**
 - **At the end of this file, we have provided a link to our presentation due its large size** <br>
 ## How to run our code: <br>
 - Create a new Java project.